AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 - First, we make a list of the image indexes.
 - We create an enum of types for later
 - We add a place to put a pointer for reference later into the data struct
-- We initialize the memory space with heap_caps_calloc() to the same size as the const array from before to automatically get th correct size
+- We initialize the memory space with heap_caps_calloc() to the same size as the const array from before to automatically get the correct size
 - We loop through each item and assign them in order
-- Lastly, we di-allocate each image and then the containing memory in the exit function
+- Lastly, we de-allocate each image and then the containing memory in the exit function

 #### Loops